International Education Week 2025

 Location: Berger Family Lawn (LBC Quad)

 The Longest Table is a shared meal experience designed to bring together hundreds of Tulanians around one table, fostering relationships and engaging in meaningful conversations.
-This initiative centers on connection, belonging, and reflection around food and community.
-The purpose of The Longest Table is to: foster connection across students, faculty, staff, and leadership through a shared meal; celebrate the power of conversation in building community; create a visible, inclusive, and intentional gathering space on campus; and highlight gratitude, global citizenship, and student voice.
+This initiative centers on connection and reflection around food and community.
+The purpose of The Longest Table is to foster connection across students, faculty, staff, and leadership through a shared meal; celebrate the power of conversation in building community, and highlight gratitude and global citizenship.

-The Longest Table is sponsored by the Newcomb Tulane College (NTC), Student Affairs & Campus Life, and the Center for Public Service (CPS), in collaboration with Tulane Global.
+The Longest Table is hosted by the Newcomb Tulane College (NTC), Student Affairs & Campus Life, and the Center for Public Service (CPS), the Office of Academic Excellence and Opportunity, in collaboration with Tulane Global.
+Full list of sponsors below.

 Global Café